* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 I tested out four different methods of reheating stuffing:

-• On the stove (warm and chewy)
+• On the stove: Warm and delicious.

-• In the oven (my favorite method but a bit slow)
+• In the oven: My favorite method but a bit slow.

-• In the microwave (quick but left the stuffing a bit stodgy)
+• In the microwave: Quick but left the stuffing a bit stodgy.

-• In an air fryer (super crispy outside)
+• In an air fryer: Super crispy outside.

 Note: I’m technically talking about dressing here because my stuffing was never inside a bird!